nextauthjs/next-auth/packages/adapter-dgraph/README.md

 ## Securing your database

 Fore sake of security and mostly if your client directly communicate with the graphql server you obviously want to restrict the access to the types used by next-auth.
-That's why you see a lot of @auth directive alongide this types in the schema.
+That's why you see a lot of @auth directive alongside this types in the schema.

 ### Dgraph.Authorization